 Will Honda eu3000i Run an RV AC?

 Yes, you could run the 11000 BTU and 13500 BTU air conditioner with the Honda eu3000i.
-135000 BTU air conditioner needs 2800 starting watt.
+135000 BTU air conditioner needs 2800 starting watts.
 So, the Honda eu3000i generator is a good option for the RV AC.

-Will a 2000-watt Generator Run a 10000 BTU Air Conditioner?
+Will a 2000-watt Generator Run a 10000-BTU Air Conditioner?

 Yes, you can run a 10000 BTU air conditioner with a 2000-watt generator smoothly.
 10000 BTU air conditioner needs lower than the 1500-watt starting watt.
 So, you can use it without any hesitation.